datastax/native-protocol/README.md

 ## Usage

-The code is agnostic about the underlying binary representation: start by implementing a `PrimitiveCodec` to specify the target type `B` (it could be `ByteBuffer`, Netty's `ByteBuf`, `byte[]`, etc.)
+The code is agnostic about the underlying binary representation: start by implementing a `PrimitiveCodec` for your target type `B` (which could be `ByteBuffer`, Netty's `ByteBuf`, `byte[]`, etc.)

-You may also implement a `Compressor` (it can be `null` if you're not using frame compression).
+You may also implement a `Compressor<B>` (it can be `null` if you're not going to compress frames).

-Finally, build a `FrameCodec` that will allow you to encode and decode frames.
+Finally, build a `FrameCodec<B>` that will allow you to encode and decode frames.
+`Frame.defaultClient` and `Frame.defaultServer` give you the default sets of codecs for the protocol versions that are currently supported; alternatively, you can use the constructor to register an arbitrary set of codecs.

 `Frame`, `Message`, and `Message` subclasses are immutable, but for efficiency they don't make defensive copies of their fields.
-If these fields are mutable (for example collections), it is expected that you won't modify them after creating a message instance.
+If these fields are mutable (for example collections), they shouldn't be modified after creating a message instance.

 The code makes very few assumptions about how the messages will be used.
 Data is often represented in the most simple way.
 For example, `ProtocolConstants` uses simple constants to represent the protocol codes; client code can (and probably should) wrap them in more type-safe structures (such as enums) before exposing them to higher-level layers.

+Well-formed inputs are expected; if you pass an inconsistent `Frame` (ex: protocol v3 with a custom payload), an `IllegalArgumentException` will be thrown.

 ## Versioning